syncfusion-content/javascript-docs/js/Diagram/Node.md

 })
 {% endhighlight %}

-The diagram client side event [propertyChange](/api/js/ejdiagram#events:propertychange "propertyChange") gets triggered when the node/connector properties are changed at runtime.
+When the node/connector properties are changed at runtime, the [propertyChange](/api/js/ejdiagram#events:propertychange "propertyChange") event gets triggered.

 ## Position